-Our guide to the meaning and significance of Qurbani – and the Festival of Sacrifice.
+Our guide to the meaning and significance of qurbani and Eid al-Adha.

 Qurbani means sacrifice.
 Every year during the Islamic month of Dhul Hijjah, Muslims around the world slaughter an animal – a goat, sheep, cow or camel – to reflect the Prophet Ibrahim’s willingness to sacrifice his son Ismail, for the sake of God.